Groundwater Guardian Process

 The year culminates with a celebration of Groundwater Guardians' accomplishments, held in conjunction with The Groundwater Foundation’s Bi-Annual Conference.
 The conference brings together a diverse group of community representatives and their partners to be designated as Groundwater Guardians.
 Most importantly, the conference is an opportunity to network and share success stories with others who may benefit from their community's experiences.

 Again, groundwater protection is an ongoing process.
-Communities maintain their designation by re-entering the program each year.
+Teams maintain their designation by re-entering the program each year.
 Continuing communities submit their Annual Entry and Administrative Fee by February 15th of the subsequent year.
 Annual Progress Reports are always due by August 31st.